AKASHAorg/akasha-core/ui/apps/app-center/README.md

-# Integration Center plugin
+# AKASHAverse plugin

-> Integration center app allows users to manage, install and/or uninstall apps and widgets compatible with Akasha Web Framework.
+> AKASHAverse app allows users to manage, install and/or uninstall apps and widgets compatible with Akasha Web Framework.

 ## Usage